Chiefs at Chargers flexed to primetime in Week 11 - NewsBreak

 Chiefs at Chargers flexed to primetime in Week 11

-INGLEWOOD, Calif. — The rematch between AFC West rivals the Kansas City Chiefs and Los Angeles Chargers will once again be played on primetime on Nov.
-20.
+INGLEWOOD, Calif. — The rematch between AFC West rivals the Kansas City Chiefs and Los Angeles Chargers will once again be played on primetime.

-With the move, the Cincinnati Bengals vs Pittsburgh Steelers matchup was moved to the 3:25 p.m. slot.Chris Jones calls HOF Shannon Sharpe a clown for calling out penalties
+With the move, the Cincinnati Bengals vs Pittsburgh Steelers matchup was moved to the 3:25 p.m. slot.Indigenous leaders ask Kansas City Chiefs to change name, imagery

 The Chiefs won the Week 2 matchup 27-24 which was played on Thursday Night Football.